Past Event: Revisiting New York's New Deal

 About the Speakers:

-Reception to follow.
-The Living New Deal Map will also be available for purchase after the event.
+The Living New Deal New York City Map & Guide will be available for purchase at the event.

 $20 Adults | $15 students, seniors, and educators | $10 for Museum members.
 Includes Museum admission.